 Hopefully, the six focus areas I’ve outlined above are a good starting point for your global law firm.

 If you’d like to discuss these issues in more depth please contact me.

-Here are 10 top tips for doing business in India – a country which the economic pundits say that India will be the world’s second-largest economy by 2030 (with China top and the USA pushed into third place).
+Here are 10 top tips for doing business in India – a country which the economic pundits say will be the world’s second-largest economy by 2030 (with China top and the USA pushed into third place).
 Going back a decade or so this assertion might have seemed nothing more than a fantasy, but everybody now seems to agree that India is finally going places.
 With a rapidly growing population of 1.3 million which boasts a vibrant middle class and a demographic which is heavily weighted towards youth, the potential of India seems almost limitless.

 In the past, many developed economies saw India as a destination for the low-cost outsourcing of back-office or R&D-type functions and, whilst this area of the economy continues to thrive, India needs to be viewed in a very different light these days.
 India is, quite simply, the world’s largest potential market for goods and services.
 Where China has already developed much of its infrastructure and service economy, India still has enormous work to do.
 Look around on the streets of Delhi, Bangalore or Chennai and the need for development is obvious – move into the second or third tier cities and this need becomes even more acute.

 What does all of this point to?
 Opportunity.
 India is a land of endless possibility where the people are aspirational, energetic, open and eager for progress.